hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 * It also displays the `SIGNATURES REQUIRED` to perform this transaction, in this case: `proxyadmin11@active`.

-14. Next step if to sign the transaction, click on the green button.
+14. Next step is to sign the transaction.
+Click on the green button.

 </br>